willbushie/OurWeather/README.md

 A simple and quick Weather Application created with React Native.

+## Inspiration

+I haven't found a weather application that I like.
+One that's fast, doesn't contain ads, and is no-nonsense.
+I wanted to challenge myself to create a weather application that doesn't have ads, doesn't have news stories or any other nonsense, and is completely self sufficient and free to use (and operate).

+My focus isn't creating an income source, it's creating a simple weather application that I would enjoy using.
+My only goal is a great user experience (spending as little money as possible on development, and having zero operating costs).

 ## Project Goals

 The goal is to create a quick, easy to use React Native Android Application.